KyleGoyette/nnRNN/README.md

 ### PTB
 Changes from paper:
-- Testing of Adam optimizer using betas (0.0, 0.9)
+- Testing of Adam optimizer using betas (0.0, 0.9) on expRNN and nnRNN
 - Added grad clipping
+- Note the large improvements in nnRNN, expRNN did not achieve improvements through new optimizer
 #### Test Bit per Character (BPC)
 <table>
   <tr>